joncursi/socket-io-client/README.md

 # socket-io-client
-A Meteor binary package for the NPM [socket.io-client](https://www.npmjs.org/package/socket.io-client) package.
+A Meteor wrapper for the NPM [socket.io-client](https://www.npmjs.org/package/socket.io-client) binary package.

 ## Purpose
 This package enables the Meteor server to communicate with an external server over a socket.io connection.
 Once a the connection is established to the external server, the Meteor server behaves as the client and receives the data stream.